You have questions. I have answers.

 I believe therapy is for the children and in such, I avoid taking on families that will use therapy as a battle ground or to gather evidence for court.

-I require that both parents know about and consent to therapy, prior to starting services with their children.
+I require that both parents know about and consent to therapy, prior to starting services with their children, regardless of what court paperwork states.

 What type of issues do you treat?

-After practicing for 16 years, I have handled most every issue that impacts children and teens.
-I do not, however, treat kids with eating disorders or substance abuse.
+After practicing for 17 years, I have handled most every issue that impacts children and teens.
+I have recently narrowed my practice to solely focus on the treatment of anxiety and OCD.

-My area of specialty include anxiety and OCD.
-I have written two books on the topic and I am frequently sought after to train and write on that issue.
+I have written two books on anxiety and offer online classes on anxiety and OCD.
+I am frequently sought after to train and write on that issue.
+My work can be found on Huffington Post, PsychCentral and The Mighty.

 How long are your sessions?